 Meet the Music Staff

 Arwen Myers (Music Associate) started at Trinity as a staff singer in September 2012 and began work as Music Assistant and director of the Coventry Singers in April 2013.
-Before moving to Portland last year, Arwen was completing her graduate studies at the Indiana University Jacobs School of Music in Bloomington, IN, where she studied voice with Patricia Havranek and Alan Bennett and had the privilege of working closely with such renowned scholars and performers as Daniel Melamed, Nigel North, Michael McCraw, Carol Vaness, John Poole, and others.
+Prior to moving to Portland, Arwen completed her graduate studies at the Indiana University Jacobs School of Music in Bloomington, IN, where she studied voice with Patricia Havranek and Alan Bennett and worked with such renowned scholars and performers as Daniel Melamed, Nigel North, Michael McCraw, Carol Vaness, John Poole, and others.
 She sang at Trinity Episcopal Bloomington with the celebrated organist Marilyn Keiser for the seven years she lived in Bloomington.

 Christopher Keady (Organ Scholar) sang with the Trinity Choir in 2009 and 2010 and joined the staff as Organ Scholar in April 2013.
 A native of Eugene, Oregon, and a lifelong musician on a variety of instruments, Chris began singing at age 6, studying piano at age 8, and playing the organ at age 16.
 He studied organ with Lee Garrett at Lewis & Clark College, graduating in 2010, and served in positions at All Saints’ Episcopal Church and Rose City Park Presbyterian Church before coming to Trinity.
 He continues to study organ with Trinity’s own Michael Kleinschmidt.

 An active member of the Portland chapter of the American Guild of Organists, Chris serves on its executive board as Registrar and played in the 2012 Bach-a-thon at the Parish of St. Mark.
 For the past two years he has sung with Oregon Repertory Singers and this year appeared in the orchestra for ORS’s performance of Bach’s motet Jesu, meine Freude.
 Chris frequently serves as organist at Lewis & Clark College for services and concerts, where he also works in the college bookstore.
 He has a keen interest in architectural and church history, and this year will attend the Organ Historical Society’s annual convention in Vermont as an E. Power Biggs Fellow.